Create a Shortcut to an Experiment

 A shortcut on the desktop allows the user to launch an experiment without having to go to its permanent location and load it into E-Run (i.e., navigate to either the E-Run or E-Studio applications and then load the desired .ebs3 or .es3 file).
 Shortcuts are especially useful for experiments that are used frequently.

 The first step in configuring an experiment shortcut is to open Windows Explorer.
-Next, navigate to the Program folder within the E-Prime installation (default installation is C:\Program Files (x86)\PST\E-Prime 3.0\Program).
-Right-click the icon for the E-Run.exe application and drag it to the desktop.
-From the context menu, select the “Create Shortcut” option.
+Next, navigate to the subfolder containing the .ebs3 file which you intend to make the shortcut.
+Right-click the .ebs3 and select the “Create Shortcut” option:

-Data files will be created in the folder containing the .ebs3 file.
+In addition to providing a convenient location to launch the experiment, a Desktop shortcut allows you to confine the data files to the original subfolder containing the .ebs3 file and prevent unnecessary clutter on the Desktop.
 To rename the shortcut, right-click and select the “Rename” command from the context menu.

 To launch the experiment from the shortcut, either double click the shortcut, or highlight it and press Enter.
 This will automatically open E-Run, load the .ebs3 file, compile, and run the experiment.